WNCC men roll past Casper

 Engel said the second half was a different style for the team.

 WNCC shot 52% from the field and 44% from beyond the arc, including burying 10 3-pointers.
-Biko Johnson, Chancelor Johnson, and Nywesh all had three treys.
+Biko Johnson, Chancelor Johnson and Nywesh all had three 3-pointers.

 WNCC was just 9 of 10 from the charity stripe while Casper was 20 of 30.